 - Companion worksheets and multimedia tools delivered to your inbox – Unlimited email support throughout program duration

-Fodmap Coaching For IBS
+Fodmap Counseling For IBS

 Three online nutrition therapy sessions for those suffering from IBS and seeking an experienced dietitian specializing in FODMAP education.
 This is a complicated and nuanced process yet it has a very high success rate.
 It is highly recommended that you do this with an RDN specializing in this area.
 The food eliminations in this program are intended to be temporary and to be liberalized as soon as possible under proper direction.

-- 90-minute initial session
+- 60-minute initial session

-- Two 45-minute follow-up sessions
+- Two 60-minute follow-up sessions (or more as insurance provides)

 - Educational worksheets and multimedia tools delivered to your inbox before each session